Aṅguttara Nikāya 9.72

 Imesaṁ kho, bhikkhave, pañcannaṁ cetasovinibandhānaṁ pahānāya cattāro satipaṭṭhānā bhāvetabbā.

-To give up these five emotional shackles you should develop the four kinds of mindfulness meditation.
+To give up these five shackles of the heart you should develop the four kinds of mindfulness meditation.

 Katame cattāro?